-0 for the shallow as an here asing rights, they take aron multiple systems in order to Operators for the challenge or bragging rights, they take over multiple systems in order to coordinate attacks and to distribute phishing schemes, spam, and malware attacks.
+Operators for the challenge or bragging rights, they take over multiple systems in order to • • • • • • • • • • • • • • • • • • • • coordinate attacks and to distribute phishing schemes, spam, and malware attacks.
 The services of these networks are sometimes made available in underground markets (e.g., purchasing a denial-of-service attack, servers to relay spam, or phishing attacks, etc.).
 The disgruntled organization insider is a principal source of computer crime.
 This could be a full or part-time employee or contractor.
-Insiders may not need a great deal of knowledge about computer intrusions because their knowledge Insiders of a target system often allows them to gain unrestricted access to cause damage to the system or to steal system data.
+Insiders may not need a great deal of knowledge about computer intrusions because their knowledge Insiders of a target system often allows them to gain unrestricted access to cause Histoers damage to the system or to steal system data.
 The insider threat also includes individuals who accidentally introduce malware or spyware into systems.
 Individuals, or small groups, who execute phishing schemes in an attempt to Phishers steal identities or information for monetary gain.
-Phishers may also use spam 1 11151101 5 and spyware/malware to accomplish their objectives.
-Individuals or organizations who distribute unsolicited e-mail with hidden or Spammers false information in order to sell products, conduct phishing schemes, distribute spyware/malware, or attack organizations (i.e., denial of service).
+Phishers may also use spam and spyware/malware to accomplish their objectives.
+Individuals or organizations who distribute unsolicited e-mail with hidden or Spammers false information in order to sell products, conduct phishing schemes, 1 distribute spyware/malware, or attack organizations (i.e., denial of service).
 Individuals or organizations with malicious intent carry out attacks against Spyware and users by producing and distributing spyware and malware.
-Several destructive Malware computer viruses and worms have harmed files and hard drives, including the Authors Melissa Macro Virus, the Explore.Zip worm, the CIH (Chernobyl) Virus, Autions Nimda, Code Red, Slammer, and Blaster.
+Several destructive Malware computer viruses and worms have harmed files and hard drives, including the Authors Melissa Macro Virus, the Explore.
+Zip worm, the CIH (Chernobyl) Virus, Autilors Nimda, Code Red, Slammer, and Blaster. minua, Coue Rea, Statillier, and Diaster.